Political positions of Mike Huckabee: Israel & Palestine

-Huckabee stated that he supports creating a Palestinian state outside of Israeli territory.
-He named Egypt and Saudi Arabia as possible locations to move the country.
+Huckabee opposes the notion of Palestinian statehood in the Holy Land.
+Huckabee encourages West Bank settlements which are illegal under international law, and has gone so far as to deny Israel's existing military occupation in the region.
+In 2017, at an event in the West Bank, he stated: "There is no such thing as a West Bank - it's Judea and Samaria.
+There's no such thing as a settlement.
+They're communities.
+They're neighborhoods.
+They're cities.
+There's no such thing as an occupation."

 Huckabee first visited Israel as a teenager, and has returned numerous times since then.
 During some of his visits he expressed his support for Israeli settlements in the Israeli-occupied West Bank, stating that Jews "should be able to live in their own country."

 He has advocated for the release of convicted Israeli spy Jonathan Pollard.

 Fight against global disease

 Huckabee supports increasing President's Emergency Plan for AIDS Relief (PEPFAR) from $15 billion to $30 billion over five years.
 He also supports more funding to fight tuberculosis and malaria.